 Decontaminating your cat’s environment prevents both infection and reinfection.
 Decontamination is particularly necessary if the cat was previously infected.
 As mentioned earlier, fungal spores can remain dormant on surfaces for a long time.

 The first step of decontamination is to restrict the infected cat to a single room that is easy to clean.
-Then, thoroughly clean all areas the cat had access.
+Then, thoroughly clean all areas the cat had access to.
 The idea is to remove all infected hairs and fungal spores lying around.
 So, you should thoroughly vacuum clean furniture, floors, rugs, and carpets.
 After vacuuming, burn the vacuum bags, to ensure the spores die.